-- Open the Control Panel by clicking Start > Control Panel.
-On Windows 2012 operating systems, use the Settings menu from the Start screen. - Click Network and Internet, and then click Network and Sharing Center. - In the Network and Sharing Center window, on the left side of the screen under Tasks, click Adapter settings. - Ensure the public network adapter is the first bound adapter by following these steps sequentially: - In the Network Connections window, click Advanced > Advanced Settings.
+- 1 Open the Control Panel by clicking Start > Control Panel. - 2 Click Network and Internet, and then click Network and Sharing Center. - In the Network and Sharing Center window, on the left side of the screen under Tasks, click Adapter settings. - Ensure the public network adapter is the first bound adapter by following these steps sequentially: - In the Network Connections window, click Advanced > Advanced Settings. - In the Adapters and Bindings tab, verify the public adapter is the first adapter in the Connections list.
+If necessary, use the arrow button to move the adapter to the top of the list.

-- In the Adapters and Bindings tab, verify the public adapter is the first adapter in the Connections list.
-If necessary, use the arrow button to move the adapter to the top of the list. - Click OK. - Open the Public status dialog box by doing one of the following in the Network Connections window: - Double-click the adapter for the public network. - Right-click the adapter for the public network and click Status. - Select the adapter for the public network and click View status of this connection in the toolbar.
+- Click OK. - Open the Public status dialog box by doing one of the following in the Network Connections window: - Double-click the adapter for the public network. - Right-click the adapter for the public network and click Status. - Select the adapter for the public network and click View status of this connection in the toolbar.